datduong/stylegan3-syndromic-face/README.md

 ## StyleGAN2-ADA on syndromic faces

 We trained StyleGAN2-ADA (which is supported by StyleGAN3 GitHub) on syndromic faces.
-The main advantages of StyleGAN3 over StyleGAN2 are rotation and translation manipulation.
+The main advantages of StyleGAN3 over StyleGAN2 are rotation and translation manipulations.
 Since neither of these operations are pertained to our objective, we decided to use StyleGAN2-ADA instead of StyleGAN3.